-- f.
-The permit shall expire on June 30th annually, unless sooner revoked or suspended by the Board after a hearing. - g.
-A permit holder must apply for a renewal of the permit at least thirty (30) days prior to the expiration of the permit.
-Any changes from the previous permit shall be provided on a renewal application.
-If a completed application for renewal is submitted prior to the deadline, and no changes are being made, the permit may be administratively renewed without a hearing.
-If a permit holder fails to timely apply for a renewal of the permit or if there are proposed changes to the permit conditions, including any changes in the number or types of animals to be kept, the permit holder's application shall be treated as an application for a new permit.
-Notwithstanding the terms of this section, the Board may require a hearing before granting any permit renewal. - h.
-If the permit holder is not the owner of the property, documentation must be provided indicating that the property owner approves of the keeping of animals on the property. - i.
-All permits issued prior to the effective date of this regulation will be valid for a period of thirty days following the effective date of this regulation and may be renewed prior to the effective date of this regulation, subject to the regulation in effect at the time the original permit was issued, provided conditions and agreements contained in the original application have not changed, and that no conditions exist that would be injurious to the public health, safety or welfare. - j.
+- i.
+If the permit holder is not the owner of the property, documentation must be provided indicating that the property owner approves of the keeping of animals on the property. - j.
+All permits issued prior to the effective date of this regulation will be valid for a period of thirty days following the effective date of this regulation and may be renewed prior to the effective date of this regulation, subject to the regulation in effect at the time the original permit was issued, provided conditions and agreements contained in the original application have not changed, and that no conditions exist that would be injurious to the public health, safety or welfare.

+k.
 It shall be a condition of any permit issued under this regulation that the permit holder shall comply with all applicable federal, state, and local laws, regulations, and other requirements.